 (Note – The full printable recipe is at the bottom of this post)

-- In a medium size mixing bowl, combine the oats, pistachios, cranberries and chocolate chips, add in the date paste and mix well.
+- In a medium-sized mixing bowl, combine the oats, pistachios, cranberries, and chocolate chips.
+Add the date paste and mix well.

-- Using a tablespoon measuring spoon, scoop up rounded tablespoons and roll into bite size balls, packing them well.
+- Using a tablespoon measuring spoon, scoop up rounded tablespoons and roll them into bite-size balls, packing them well.

 And that’s it!
 Now you’re ready to snack on these chunky bits of goodness!